vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 # Contributions

-Please introduce every new feature with new architecture as a module.
-We also need your help in rewriting Vue Storefront to modular approach - [here](https://github.com/DivanteLtd/vue-storefront/issues?q=is%3Aissue+is%3Aopen+label%3A%22API+Module%22) you can find tasks related to this architectural change.
+Please introduce every new feature as a standalone, encapsulated module.
+We also need your help in rewriting Vue Storefront to modular approach - [here](https://github.com/DivanteLtd/vue-storefront/issues?q=is%3Aissue+is%3Aopen+label%3A%22API+Module%22) you can find tasks related to this architectural change and [here](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/api-modules/refactoring-to-modules.md) is the tutorial how to approach applying this changes.

 # Refactoring current core components into modules